gaderrick/p4/readme.md

   + Laravel authentication [documentation](https://laravel.com/docs/5.6/authentication#authentication-quickstart).
   + Integrated and modified a [Laravel Socialite github project](https://github.com/saqueib/social-auth) to implement social media authentication using this [documentation](http://www.qcode.in/oauth-login-using-facebook-google-twitter-and-github-with-laravel-socialite/).
   + Circle icons for social media links from [here](https://plus.google.com/u/0/+MohdSaquibAnsari) and [here](https://github.com/logos).
+  + Looked up how to [pass a variable parameter](https://stackoverflow.com/questions/34556484/laravel-5-2-named-route-usage-with-variable-parameter) to a named route in a hyperlink.

 ## Code style divergences
 * List any divergences from PSR-1/PSR-2 and course guidelines on code style*